DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 <span title="I guess author wants to say that someone lost patience">Dam has been broken</span>.
 The angry voice of man, who lost his patience, shook the round table.
-He was sitting left to the Fairin.
+He was sitting left to the Farin.
 The arrogant top brass stands up with his face fully red, and hits round table with his fists.

 "You say that we, humans, won Great War...?